 CharityWatch gives the American Red Cross a grade of A- and names it as one of the top organizations providing COVID-19 relief.
 The charity is also accredited by the BBB Wise Giving Alliance, another charity watchdog.
 This means it meets all 20 of the organization’s standards for effectiveness, financial health, oversight, and transparency.
 Charity Navigator gives the American Red Cross an overall score of nearly 90 points out of a possible 100 — almost enough to earn its highest 4-star rating.

 The stated mission of Americares is to “save lives and improve health for people affected by poverty or disaster so they can reach their full potential.”
 Amid this particular disaster, it’s carrying out this mission through several programs:

 - Clinical Care.
-Americares operates health care clinics in Columbia, El Salvador, and Connecticut.
-Its South American clinics are providing care throughout the crisis and referring patients for COVID-19 testing.
+Americares operates health care clinics in Columbia, El Salvador, India, and Connecticut.
+Its overseas clinics are providing care throughout the crisis and referring patients for COVID-19 testing.
 Meanwhile, its Connecticut clinic is treating patients through telemedicine.

 - Support.
 Finally, Americares is leading support groups and training for health care workers dealing with the crisis.
 Its website also offers resources to help clinics and health workers prepare and carry out a disaster plan for dealing with COVID-19.

 Americares is not currently on CharityWatch’s list of the top nonprofit organizations.
 However, it receives a 4-star rating from Charity Navigator, with an overall score of 95 points out of 100.
 The organization names it as one of the top six nonprofits providing multifaceted assistance during the COVID-19 pandemic.
 Americares is also BBB-accredited.

 Direct Relief is a humanitarian organization that operates in all 50 U.S. states and over 80 other countries.
 Like Americares, it aims to improve the health and lives of people affected by poverty or emergencies.